NEWS

 The Ordnance Survey is quite simply the best!

 I read a post earlier today that made me laugh and brought back happy memories.
 This cyclist was talking about his tour around Crete and the maps that he had used.
 Wow.
 Maps, useful looking ones at that.
-When I was 18, I went on holiday to Crete with my sister and a friend.
+When I was eighteen, I went on holiday to Crete with my sister and a friend.
 It […]

 The Tale of Bolster the Giant or What Happens when you Annoy a Saint